ASMSNMP User Setup: Complete Oracle ASM Monitoring Guide

-The ASMSNMP user plays a crucial role in Oracle ASM (Automatic Storage Management), primarily enabling monitoring through Oracle Enterprise Manager (OEM) and we learn Creating ASMSNMP User in Oracle ASM.
-In this guide, we’ll cover:
+The ASMSNMP user plays a crucial role in Oracle ASM (Automatic Storage Management), primarily enabling monitoring through Oracle Enterprise Manager (OEM).
+Without proper ASMSNMP configuration, you lose critical visibility into ASM performance and storage utilization.

 This step-by-step guide ensures your ASM environment is properly monitored while following Oracle best practices.